Global controllability of Boussinesq flows by using only a temperature control: Controls for linear transport problems

-\subsection{A generating vector field}
+\subsubsection{A generating vector field}

-Let us setup some terminology that will be required later in \Cref{section:degencontrols}, where we involve a known result from~\cite{NersesyanRissel2022} for linear convection equations governed by generating drifts.~Here,~\enquote{generating} expresses that such vector fields are able to induce all desired directions via finite-dimensional controls, as demonstrated in, \eg, \cite{NersesyanRissel2022, Nersesyan2021}.~To this end, a key ingredient is the ensuing observability notion, which has been introduced in~\cite{KuksinNersesyanShirikyan2020} for the study of mixing properties associated with randomly forced PDEs.
+Let us setup some terminology that will be required later in \Cref{section:degencontrols}.~A key ingredient is the following observability notion, which has been introduced in~\cite{KuksinNersesyanShirikyan2020} for the study of mixing properties of randomly forced PDEs.

 \begin{dfntn} Given any $T > 0$ and $n \in \mathbb{N}$, a family $(\phi_j)_{j \in \{1,\dots,n\}} \subset \xLtwo((0,T);\mathbb{R})$ is said to be observable if

 \end{dfntn}